zgy600/zgy600/README.md

 - 💪 Project XC Conceptualization 100%, Idea 50%, Experiment 40%, Writing 0%

+🐸 on 11st Oct 2022 I achieved 55% of my daily goal

 <!---
 zgy600/zgy600 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.